 Usage Documentation

 The Usage Documentation will provide basic overview on functionality supported by UF BRAVO Platform frontend.
-UF BRAVO Platform is a Python-based Web Application designed to process and analyze Medtronic Percept Neurostimulator data.
+UF BRAVO Platform is a Python-based Web Application designed to process and analyze third party medical device data.
 This documentation is intended to provide detail explainations on all functions currently available to the users.

 The website you are viewing is a demo version designed for reviewers.
 The demo version contain only “Research” account and deidentified IDs will be used in place of patient identifiers.
 Despite only deidentification IDs are shown, the platform will still retain the data in cloud database to demonstrate the capability of long-term data aggregation.
 It is up to the user to ensure that any data uploaded will comply with their institutes’ requirement for deidentification.